ray1422/Fantastic-Filter-CLI/README.md

 ```bash
 make
 ```
-After `make`, `./bin/fantastic-filter-cli` will be created, move it to somewhere if you want.
+After `make`, `./bin/fantastic-filter-cli` will be generated.
+Move it to somewhere if you want.

-Download `FF_Model.tar.gz` from releases, extract, and set enviorment variable `FF_MODEL_PATH` to the direcrory.
+Download `FF_Model.tar.gz` from releases, extract it, and set the environment variable `FF_MODEL_PATH` to the directory.

 ## Docker

-The basic idea is mount the directory that where the image you want to process to docker.
+The basic idea is to mount the directory where the image you want to process to docker.

 Here's an example:
 ```bash